 Financial literacy and reporting: You can measure results when you don’t understand metrics and how they interconnect.
 You need to learn the language of money before you can theorize.

 Most companies will value analysts who already spent time working with others.
 As long as you left that company for the right reasons, you will be welcome in the new one.
 These days, most expect you to have received some formal training on business accounting.
+Having a portfolio will not hurt either.

 Analytical thinking: The management team may have its opinion, but the analyst is the one who updates the information.
 It takes discipline to disregard what people want to hear and show the facts instead.
 The sooner analysts present mistakes and problems, the better the team can prevent them.
 Omitting bad news hurts the company long term.